mParticle/docs/src/pages/guides/platform-guide/calculated-attributes/overview/index.md

 * Synchronous calculations are evaluated immediately and updated values are included in the same outgoing event batch.

-* Asynchronous calculations are evaluated with a small delay (usually a few minutes) and updated values are included in the next outgoing event batch **and** to outputs connected to the special feed input named Calculated Attributes ([more about this feed](/guides/platform-guide/calculated-attributes/using-calculated-attributes/#forward-calculated-attributes-in-the-calculated-attributes-feed)).
+* Asynchronous calculations are evaluated with a small delay (usually a few minutes) and updated values are included in the next outgoing event batch or when the feed input named Calculated Attributes is connected ([more about this feed](/guides/platform-guide/calculated-attributes/using-calculated-attributes/#forward-calculated-attributes-in-the-calculated-attributes-feed)).
+If your event output doesn't support the Calculated Attributes feed, user attribute values may grow stale until mParticle receives the next event or batch for the relevant user.

 For more information about calculation types, see [Calculated Attributes Reference](/guides/platform-guide/calculated-attributes/reference/#calculations).